Satyabanna/AI-Assignment-3/README.md

 - Visual chess board rendering using SVG-to-PNG conversion.
 - Game playback visualization using Pygame.
 - Gameplay recording using OpenCV and saved as video.
+- Video and slides are uploaded seperately in github repo

 ---